 Some of the most common types of procurement software include:

 Spend Analytics: Every transaction, communication, and interaction conducted in the course of doing business generates data.
-Performing spend analysis reveals patterns in your purchasing behaviour that can help you streamline your internal processes and optimise cost savings.
+Performing spend analysis reveals patterns in your purchasing behavior that can help you streamline your internal processes and optimize cost savings.
 Many spend analysis applications allow you to “slice and dice” your research by supplier, category, project, etc.